Lake County Jail tests 600 inmates, employees -- three have COVID-19

 So far, a total of seven inmates, 10 correctional officers, one contractor and one correctional administrative assistant have tested positive since the pandemic hit.

-The sheriff's office collaborated with the Lake County Health Department to develop a mitigation plan in the spring.
-Health Department Executive Director Mark Pfister said identifying only three cases among 600 people demonstrates the effectiveness of that plan.
+The sheriff's office collaborated with the county health department to develop a mitigation plan in the spring.
+Health Department Executive Director Mark Pfister said identifying only three cases among 600 people demonstrates the plan's effectiveness.

-The current jail population is about 530 inmates; the jail has the capacity for 740 people.
+The current jail population is about 530 inmates; the jail has the capacity for 740.